Friday, August 14, 2020

 All of the streams are close enough together to car hop from one to another.
 It all depends on how much you want to do, but the charm of driving at length among the hills to explore new waters is worth at least the thought.
 The prettiest stretch of stream and roadway is from CR 519 to State Highway 29 by way of Federal Twist Road.
 It doesn’t actually shoulder the Lockatong, but several side roads—Milltown Road, Strimple’s Mill Road, Raven-Rock Rosemont Road—provide access along a fairly steep way down from CR 519 to the Delaware River.
 Another spot worth mention is the Frenchtown Cliffs on the Nishisakawick, a short drive upstream on Creek Road from town.
 Why the state quit stocking this spot about a decade ago, I have little idea, but the view of a 60-foot cliff above a nice hole of clear water is marvelous.
 Wickecheoke Creek features a covered bridge at Sergeantsville, a spot worth a stop, and on down along Lower Creek Road the views are beautiful and the flow is rocky and pretty quick with pockets and holes holding trout.

 Stocking continues into late April for most of these streams, mid-May for the Lockatong judging by the 2018 information available as I write.
 Late in May, fly fishing with dry patterns becomes productive as the rainbows acclimate to the streams and begin behaving more like wild fish.
 Summer shuts the trout fishing down.
-The few surviving holdovers find scarce springs, and then they come out of hiding again in fall.
+The few surviving holdovers find scarce springs.
 None of these streams receive fall stockings.

 Salmon Eggs for Trout